trallard/pitaya_smoothie/README.md

 - The logo font is Attractype Reborn from [Garisman Studio](https://befonts.com/designer/garisman-studio).

-- Deeply inspired and guided by Sarah Dresner's Night Owl and [this fantastic guide she wrote](https://css-tricks.com/creating-a-vs-code-theme/).
+- Deeply inspired and guided by Sarah Dresner's Night Owl and [this fantastic guide they wrote](https://css-tricks.com/creating-a-vs-code-theme/).